ta18/reachy-tictactoe_2021/README.md

 ### First start-up :

 1. Turn on the robot.
+2. Clone the repository :
+3. cd ~/dev
+4. clone
-2. Copy the file *tictactoe_launcher.service* to /etc/systemd/system
+5. Copy the file *tictactoe_launcher.service* to /etc/systemd/system
-3. Type the command `sudo systemctl enable tictactoe_launcher.service` in a terminal.
+6. Type the command `sudo systemctl enable tictactoe_launcher.service` in a terminal.
-4. Restart the robot.
+7. Restart the robot.
-5. Wait for 30 seconds, the program will start itself and Reachy will start playing.
+8. Wait for 30 seconds, the program will start itself and Reachy will start playing.

 ### L'utilisation de systemctl